top of page

 Introduce Organic Matter

 This is perhaps the most important part of improving your soil’s health.
 Simply planting crops in mediocre soil and hoping that fertilizer will do the trick is not a good idea.
 This is only a Band-Aid on an infected wound.
-It may help initially, but doesn’t address the real issue.
+It may help initially but doesn’t address the real issue.
 Adding fertilizers will help replenish certain nutrients, but it does nothing to help maintain good and healthy soil.
-Organic matter, however, introduces nutrients into the soil, attracts necessary life such as earthworms, helps keep your soil from becoming compacted, allowing air to penetrate deep into the soil, improves your soils ability to retain the right amount of water, and also helps your soil drain freely so that any excess water doesn’t begin to pool, which can encourage rot and disease.
+Organic matter, however, introduces nutrients into the soil, attracts necessary life such as earthworms, helps keep your soil from becoming compacted, allows air to penetrate deep into the soil, improves your soil's ability to retain the right amount of water, and also helps your soil drain freely so that any excess water doesn’t begin to pool, which can encourage rot and disease.
 Organic matter can include any composted kitchen scraps such as unused pieces of vegetables, eggshells, or coffee grounds.
 It can also include grass clippings, fallen leaves, and chicken or sheep manure.
 It is best to amend your soil in the spring before you begin planting as well as in the fall once your garden is finished for the season.
 This will ensure your garden is prepared for planting in the current and upcoming seasons.
 Compost can be purchased at your local garden center, or it is also so easy to create yourself and can also help cut down on your waste!
 If you want to learn more about how to create your own compost, check out this blog!

 Introduce Organic Matter